contract dispute arbitration in Banning, California 92220

 Key Issues:

 Outcome: Judge Reyes rendered her award in late January 2024.
-She ruled that Desert Sun was entitled to partial payment for the unforeseen repairs but had indeed violated contract terms by stopping without formal approval.
+She ruled that the claimant was entitled to partial payment for the unforeseen repairs but had indeed violated contract terms by stopping without formal approval.
 Chen was ordered to pay $50,000 to Desert Sun for completed work and approved repairs, but the roofing company forfeited claims for the remaining $15,000.
 Both parties were responsible for their own arbitration costs.

 Aftermath: The decision was a bitter compromise.
 Both Chen and Alvarez walked away feeling the outcome was imperfect—Chen frustrated over the interim disruption and cost overruns, Alvarez frustrated that his team wasn't fully compensated for their labor and materials.
 Yet, the arbitration prevented a costly court battle and allowed both to salvage professional reputations.